ayonious/Vagrant-Best-Practices/Chapter5.md

 ```

 ###4.
 Vagrant up and ssh
-To run only the master
+To run entire 3 machines
 ```bash
 $ vagrant up
 #this will "vagrant up" all 3 machines